cpitman/cpitman.github.io/_drafts/2017-04-19-pricing-openshift-for-service-providers.md

 To calculate the price per CPU, we have to estimate the average total requested capacity for the year (ie `Total CPU Capacity`), then divide `Total Annual Cost` by that.
-This means that if customer A gets a 2 CPU plan and all customers together request 200 CPUs of capacity, then customer A will pay 1% of the `Total Annual Cost` of the platform.
+This means that if customer A gets a 2 CPU plan and we estimate that all customers together will request 200 CPUs of capacity this year, then customer A will pay 1% of the `Total Annual Cost` of the platform.

 Pros: